gcky/etl-project-website/user-docs.md

 ## *Highway to the Danger Zone*

 <div class="btn btn-alert">
-<i class="material-icons md-16">error_outline</i> This functionality is meant for developers.
+<i class="material-icons md-16">error_outline</i> This functionality is for developers.
 Only use it if you know what you're doing as it may result in unintended alterations to your system and lead to the complete loss of your data.
 </div>

 This feature allows you to execute Python statements to directly manipulate the dataset.
 This card appears under the **Operate** tab.
 To show/hide this card, click the word 'and' in the table navigation bar.